scottdurow/NetworkViewPCF/README.md

 # Configuration
 The default config loads, Accounts, Contacts, Opportunities, Cases & Connections.

-If you are installing on a plain CDS envrionment (not a Dynamics one) you won't have opportunities or cases and will need to change the configuration.
+If you are installing on a plain CDS environment (not a Dynamics one) you won't have opportunities or cases and will need to change the configuration.
 This can be done by adding a JavaScript webresource and then referencing it in the Control properties:

 <img src="https://github.com/scottdurow/NetworkViewPCF/blob/master/ControlConfig.png?raw=true" width="200" alt="Mobile App Demo"/>